lino-framework/book/docs/dev/plugin_inheritance.rst

 ==================

-**Plugin inheritance** is when you extend some existing Lino plugin by *inheriting* everything of it (its models, views, methods, fixtures *and admin commands) and then *overriding* some of it.
+**Plugin inheritance** is when you extend some existing Lino plugin by inheriting everything of it (its models, views, methods, fixtures and admin commands) and then overriding some of it.

-Plugins aren't *classes* but *packages*, so plugin inheritance is no "real" inheritance but rather a series of guidelines and programming patterns.
+Plugins aren't *classes*, they are *packages*, so plugin inheritance is not "real" inheritance but rather a series of guidelines and programming patterns.

-Plugin inheritance is intesively used by Lino's plugin libraries.
+Plugin inheritance is intensively used by Lino's plugin libraries.

 A **plugin library** is a collection of reusable plugins which are designed to work together.
 For example :mod:`lino.modlib`,